 Did you know it is still legal in most of Kentucky and the United States to discriminate against lesbian, gay, bisexual, transgender, and queer (LGBTQ) people?
 Today, in nearly three-quarters of Kentucky, LGBTQ people can still be fired from a job, denied a place to live, or kicked out of a restaurant just because of who they are or whom they love.

-Across the nation, 22 states have updated their civil rights laws to include gender identity and/or sexual orientation in employment, housing, and public accommodations discrimination protections.
+Across the nation, many states have updated their civil rights laws to include gender identity and/or sexual orientation in employment, housing, and public accommodations discrimination protections.

 The Fairness Campaign advocates for passage of a Statewide Fairness Law in the Kentucky General Assembly.